figmentc/Adversarial-Image-Analysis/README.md

 ![convnet](https://image.ibb.co/mDh3rF/conv_Net_No_Reg.png)

-WE see a increase in the number of generated images.
+We see a increase in the number of generated images.
 Once again, overfitting-prevention techniques also decrease the ease of adversarial image generation.